 If your goal is simply to strum a few basic chords and play along with your favorite songs, you might reach that milestone within weeks or months of regular practice.

 However, if you’re aiming to master advanced techniques like intricate fingerpicking, soloing, or composing your own music, the journey will naturally take longer.
-By identifying your goals early on, you can tailor your learning approach and set realistic expectations for your progress.

 Age and Physical Dexterity